 Toil and Trouble: The Curse of Macbeth

-The Curse of Macbeth should make Shakespeare's play too dangerous to perform.
-Is this the case?
+The Curse of Macbeth should make Shakespeare's play too dangerous to perform, but science tells us for sure.

 They simply call it "The Scottish Play", because even to utter the title of Shakespeare's Macbeth is to invite bad luck.
 The very same bad luck, in fact, that has plagued performances throughout its history, according to theater lore.
 From tragedies onstage to deaths and riots surrounding performances, the curse of Macbeth is one of the most enduring superstitions of the stage, and seems to be taken quite seriously.